Free UK Tracked Shipping on Orders Over £50*

 35.00

-You qualify for premade or stock prescription lenses if:
+Do I qualify for premade or stock prescription lenses?

 Choosing the correct prescription mask

 The key to finding a suitable Prescription Dive Mask is to look for masks with high-quality silicone skirt seals.
-High-grade silicone is more durable, comfortable when pressed against the skin, and will last much longer than other materials such as rubber or neoprene.
+High-grade silicone is more durable, comfortable when pressed against the skin, and will last much longer than other materials.
 Prescription mask skirts are available in either clear or black silicone finishes.
 Ensure your Prescription Dive Mask also fits comfortably on your face for a better seal and less leakage.
 To ensure maximum comfort, check that the straps don't irritate your skin or cause discomfort by digging into your hair or scalp.
-Here are our top three prescription masks:

 There is a huge benefit to choosing a high-quality dive mask, as the mainstream dive equipment manufacturers produce spare parts, so after a few years of usage, some components perish.
 You may still be able to find replacement parts and still use your prescription lenses.